 Cleaning improved the surface but there was still some residue.
 Some areas were hard to scrub and the brass would shine up if buffed.
 This photo on a cloudy day shows the overall condition.
 This photo in clear sunlight shows the variations in among the pegs.
 I don't know of a clear remedy for the exposed rusted steel.

-Search of parts vintage and modern, shows hair pin cotters like are still in production.
+Search in 2025 for parts vintage and modern, shows hair pin cotters like are still in production.
 One brand says they are "made from [either] hard drawn MB spring wire zinc plated and baked, or Stainless Steel.
-It will take time and attention, to select plausible parts and build wires by soldering these cotters onto wires with heatshrink to cover the join.
+It will take time and attention, to select plausible parts and build wires by soldering these cotters onto wires with heatshrink to cover and anchor the join.

 - Herb Johnson